ambrosic/.github/profile/README.md

 Needed a place to stick shared stuff and was surprised to see that this name was available, so I yoinked it.

-Home to some CFD nonsense as well as processing scripts used for my FSAE team.
+MatLab modelling for tires, suspension, and drivetrain live here, as well as some CFD nonsense and processing scripts